-6-15-3.
+6-16-4.
 Secure OTP (One-Time-Programmable) Feature

-There is an OTP area which has thirty full pages (30 x 2,160-byte) guarantee to be good for system device serial number storage or other fixed code storage.
+There is an OTP area which has thirty full pages (30 x 2,176-byte) for 1Gb/2Gb and (30 x 4,352-byte) for 4Gb, guarantee to be good for system device serial number storage or other fixed code storage.
 The OTP area is a non-erasable and one-time-programmable area, which is default to "1" and allows whole page or partial page program to be "0", once the OTP protection mode is set, the OTP area becomes read-only and cannot be programmed again.
+The OTP area is scrambled if randomizer function is enabled.